ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/non_player_characters/gazardiel.md

 CLASS: npc
+TITLE: Gazardiel

-# Gazardiel, Angel of New Beginnings
+Gazardiel, Angel of New Beginnings